 Some of the documents we needed from the Applicant

 Contact us to discuss the full list of documents, especially as it applies to your case.
-It is important to note that we draft list of documents based on the facts and circumstances for each particular case.
+It is important to note that we draft a list of documents based on the facts and circumstances for each particular case.
 We made an application to the Home Office and it was approved.
-Call us today on 02037442797 or send us an email on email@example.com.
+Call us today on 02037442797 or send us an email at firstname.lastname@example.org.